Dudinská Päťdesiatka

+History

 It holds permit meeting status from the European Athletic Association and is part of the annual IAAF World Race Walking Challenge circuit.
 The races attract high level international competition, including from China.
 The race has played host to the European Race Walking Cup on three occasions (1998, 2001 and 2013) – more than any other city.
 On top of these international events, the Dudince 50 km race has hosted the Slovakian national championships on numerous occasions and was also the venue for the Hungarian and Ukrainian national championships in 2000.
 The competition enjoys strong support from the city and the president of the organising committee is the Mayor of Dudince, PaedDr.
 Dušan Strieborný.

 The race has been the site of several records, including a French record of 3:38:45 hours by Yohann Diniz in 2009, a Slovakian record of 3:34:38 hours by Matej Tóth in 2015, and an Irish record of 3:51:32 hours in 2008 by Colin Griffin.